icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [hot-toast](https://github.com/ngxpert/hot-toast) - Smoking hot toast notifications for Angular.
 * [ngx-sonner](https://github.com/tutkli/ngx-sonner) - An opinionated toast component for Angular.
 A port of @emilkowalski's sonner.
 * [angular-bootstrap-toast-service](https://github.com/svierk/angular-bootstrap-toast-service) - Angular project for sending Bootstrap based toast notifications including Vercel deployment.
-* [angular2-notifications](https://github.com/flauc/angular2-notifications) - A light and easy to use notifications library for Angular.
 * [OneSignal](https://documentation.onesignal.com/docs/angular-setup) - With [onesignal-ngx](https://github.com/OneSignal/onesignal-ngx), you can integrate OneSignal, world's leader for Mobile Push Notifications, Web Push, and In-App Messaging, into your Angular app.
 * [ngx-notifier](https://github.com/sibiraj-s/ngx-notifier) - A Simple Notification Service for Angular applications.
 * [angular-notification](https://github.com/lazycuh/angular-notification) - A singleton, global Angular service to programmatically show notifications.
-* [ngx-toastr-message](https://github.com/One-Zero-Code/ngx-toastr-message) - A lightweight, customizable Angular library for displaying toast notifications.
 * [ngx-french-toast](https://github.com/thiagopg84/ngx-french-toast) - A lightweight and customizable toast library for your Angular 14+ applications.
 Show informative toast messages to enhance user experience and provide important feedback or collect data with dynamically imported components.
 * [ng-fast-toast](https://github.com/rperezll/ng-fast-toast) - A fast and lightweight library for Angular 18+, also compatible with Ionic projects (based on Angular), that makes handling alerts and notifications effortless.
 Styled with Tailwind, but built for production with a fully agnostic approach using Shadow DOM.
 * [notifyx](https://github.com/awalhadi/notifyx) - A simple, customizable toast library for JavaScript/TypeScript with zero dependencies.